camalot/plugin.video.microsoft.channel9/README.md

 # Microsoft Channel9 Kodi Plugin [![Build status](https://ci.appveyor.com/api/projects/status/svtto1mpdsn92ej4?svg=true)](https://ci.appveyor.com/project/camalot/plugin-video-microsoft-channel9)

-Fork of dandar3's channel 9 Kodi addon to work on Kodi
+This started out as a fork of dandar3's channel 9 Kodi addon.
+It has since gone through a complete rewrite, adding support for other "channels" that were not supported.

 Supports the following: